wdsheng999/gre_preparation/math/exercises/algebra.md

 ans:ACE

-10.For each of the last 5 years,the
+10. For each of the last 5 years,the
 population of a colony of beetles increased by 8 percent of the pre- ceding year's population.If P re-